 A game may be played with a minimum of seven (7) players.

-No player may sit for more than one inning consecutively unless due to injury.
+No player on the regular roster may sit for more than one (1) inning in a row – unless due to injury.

+No penalty for players arriving late or leaving early, except that players arriving late must be placed at the bottom of the batting order.

 3. Equipment